rancherlabs/support-tools/bad-ingress-scanner/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/cube8021/bad-ingress-scanner.svg)](https://hub.docker.com/r/cube8021/bad-ingress-scanner)

 # Bad ingress scanner
-This tools is designed to scan for misbehaving ingresses.
-An example being an ingress that was deployed referencing a non-extent SSL cert or an ingress an empty / missing backend service.
+This tool is designed to scan for misbehaving ingresses.
+An example being an ingress that was deployed referencing a non-extent SSL cert or an ingress with an empty/missing backend service.

 ## Running report
 ```bash